6 Things You Must Prepare For When You File For Chapter 7 Bankruptcy

 When you file for a Chapter 7 bankruptcy, the court takes ownership over your property and financial obligations.
 For this reason, you cannot sell your property or pay your debts without the permission of the court during this time.
 This, of course, changes after you file.

+Contact a bankruptcy attorney today.
+Our expert bankruptcy attorneys will provide a free consultation and answer your questions so you can begin to resolve your financial situation.
 If you are filing for a Chapter 7 bankruptcy in Las Vegas, don’t tackle it alone.
-Consult DeLuca & Associates to determine the your best course of action.
+Consult DeLuca & Associates to determine your best course of action.
 For more information, call (702) 252 -4673.